 Listing only job duties, rather than accomplishments.

 Resumes that really stand out go way beyond showing a laundry-list of job duties.
 Today’s resumes are all about describing accomplishments and achievements.
-That doesn’t mean writing a book about what you did on each job — it means describing not only what you did, but how you did it.
+That doesn’t mean writing a book about what you did in each job — it means describing not only what you did, but how you did it.
 That is easily accomplished in a single, meaningful sentence.
-Here’s an example of what not to do:
+Let’s look at some before and afters.

 Duty: drove crews to job sites.